ldab/SARA-Rx-application-board/README.md

 ## TODO

 - [ ] More details about battery etc...
+- [ ] Better URC handler.
 - [ ] Check AT response based on the last chars, in order to avoid missing URCs when after "OK" for example

+## Kown issues, limintations

+* It can only publish QoS 0 messages.

 ## Amazon AWS and MQTT